maubuz/2W6-Notes/docs/wk13/events.md

 </iframe>

 <br>

 > An event handler function is also a **callback function**.
 >
-> The idea is that when the specified event happens, anyone listening for that event will be **"called back".**
+> The idea is that when an element observes the specified event, it's handler function will be **"called back".**